fablabprg/fablabprg.github.io/README.md

 - Open pull request with improvements
 - Discuss ideas in issues

-To help the idea grow:
+To help the project grow:
 - Spread the word
 - Get in touch via the website form!